tokers/lua-resty-http2/README.markdown

 The `end_stream` parameter should be a boolean value and is used to control whether the HEADERS frame should take the END_STREAM flag, basically callers can set it true if there is no request body need to send.

-`priority` should be a hash-like Lua table (if any), which used to define a custom stream dependencies:
+`priority` should be a hash-like Lua table (if any), which is used to define a custom stream dependencies:
   * `priority.sid` represents the dependent stream identifier;
   * `priority.excl`, whether the new stream becomes the sole dependency of the stream indicated by `priority.sid`;